 ♦ Tutor preference (applicable especially to those who have already begun working on a document with a particular tutor and would like to continue working with him or her)

 What should I bring to a tutoring session?

 In the case of written projects you are expected to bring a double-spaced print out of your draft or outline.
 We will also accept handwritten documents as long as they are legible.
 It is important that you come to the session having a clear idea of the guidelines of the assignment, the type of paper or document you are writing, and the documentation style (MLA, APA, Chicago, GSA, etc.), if any, required by your audience.
 In the case of conversational English sessions or “speaking logs” you are required to bring a list of topics or prompts to get the conversation started.

 Our tutoring sessions are 20-30 minutes long depending on the length of your document and the concerns you would like to address.
 The peer tutor will begin by inquiring about the purpose of your visit and the overall purpose of your project.
 Considering your specific needs, the tutor will proceed to guide and support you in the process of reading, revising and polishing your manuscript.

 Sometimes getting started is the hardest part of writing.
 We understand!
 That’s why peer tutors at the EWC are also available to help you brainstorm or outline your assignment.
-All we ask is that you arrive with a clear idea of the guidelines for the assignment, the type of paper or document you are writing, and the documentation style (MLA, APA, GSA, etc), if any, required.
+All we ask is that you arrive with a clear idea of the guidelines for the assignment, the type of paper or document you are writing, and the documentation style (MLA, APA, CHICAGO, GSA, etc), if any, required.

 ♦ Conversational English sessions or speaking logs